openmelody/mt-plugin-theme-manager/README.md

 * `TextArea`

 The `group` key refers to a Group ID to determine what Group a field belongs to. `0` means the field does not belong to a Group.
-Theme Manager currently does not support setting the Group through `config.yaml`.
+To use the `group` key, specify the name of the group field.

 A lot of metadata is defined beneath the `options` key.
 The contents of this key vary *significantly* for each field type.
 For each field type you're